 Their cafe au lait is one of my favorites.
 You can taste the chicory in their coffee which adds a whole new dimension of flavor.
 I’m a big fan.

 The Decatur St location is usually open 24 hours a day, 7 days a week.
-Due to the pandemic and staff shortages, they are currently operating on shorter hours.
-Check the location store hours prior to going.
+Due to staff shortages, they operate on shorter hours.
+Check the location store hours before going.

 Other branches can be found throughout Louisianna.